 - An invitation to the annual President’s Retreat;

-- Membership in McMaster’s community of award-winning educators now assembled as the McMaster Teaching Academy.
+- Membership in McMaster’s community of award-winning educators.

-- A 1-2 page nomination brief is completed by a nominator who can attest to the nominee’s quality of teaching and impact on student learning.
-Nominations are typically submitted by the respective Chair or Dean but can be proposed by members of faculty, students, and/or staff.
+Nominators must draft and submit a 2-page nomination brief attesting to the nominee’s quality of teaching and impact on student learning.
+Nomination briefs are typically submitted by a nominee’s respective Chair or Dean but can be proposed by members of faculty, students, and/or staff.

 Please note: Nominators should be aware that the President’s Award is not intended to celebrate impressive accomplishments more broadly, but to celebrate innovative teaching practices and impacts demonstrated by a faculty member — or, a team of faculty members that are being nominated as a group.
 For individual or group nominations, clear connections to McMaster’s values and strategic priorities, as well as evidence of impact that reaches across the university and/or externally, would strengthen a nomination.

 The nomination brief and abridged CV must be submitted in a single PDF file to the Office of the Vice-Provost, Teaching & Learning by 6 November 2023, 11:59 p.m.